volusion/element-documentation/explanations/all-the-tech-you-need/README.md

 ## React

 We use [React](https://reactjs.org/) as the main framework.
-We don't use state management packages (like Redux or Mobx), and you won't need it but you can add it if you want.
+We don't use state management packages (like Redux or Mobx), and you probably won't need it but you can add it if you want.
 Our sites use simple components with local state each.
 For component communication, we use a simple
 [PubSub](/how-to/communicate-between-blocks/README.md) mechanism.

 ## CSS